Tuesday, October 25, 2011

 God’s care for me doesn’t come only when I’m doing well and loving life, but when I’m doing poorly and full of garbage.
-Sin, failures and fears often whisper to us that we’ve got to stop them—stop them right now!—but they never suggest we immediately offer ourselves to God who can do something about them.
+Sin, failures and fears often whisper to us that we’ve got to stop them—Stop them right now!—but they never suggest we immediately offer ourselves to God who can do something about them.
 And sin, failures and fears never bring up Jesus’ ability concerning struggles and temptations, either.
-He faced every struggle and temptation we’ve had or will ever face, and disposed of them.
+He faced every struggle and temptation we’ve had and disposed of them.
 All of them.

 And where is this Jesus today?
 In you.
 In me.
 And in my wife and daughters.
 You’re not full of garbage—God lives in you!
 But sometimes you’ll feel like you are.
 Don’t believe it; it’s a lie directed at the glory of God.

 That’s why one of our pet names for God is The Trash Man.
 When we know that one of us is beleaguered we might say something like, “Wonder what the Trash Man might do for you?” or, “The Trash Man is really good at taking the trash out of you.
 Have you given Him a call?”
 Immediately we know what’s meant: God is good and amazing in the middle of sin, failures and fears, struggle and temptation.
 He’s good with us, and He’s always about freedom and purity—He’s a sanitation expert.
 He knows how to make and keep the majesty of His Bride.